bvinha/Georeference-BIIGLE-Video-Annotations/README.md

 - **Video annotation reports from BIIGLE**: Exported as a '.csv' file, with an additional column for the start time of each annotated video.
   *Note: Before running the script, manually insert a new column with the start time of each annotated video and remove the brackets '[ ]' in the 'frames' column.*

-- **Navigation file**: A '.csv' file containing time, latitude and longitude.
+- **Navigation file**: A '.csv' file containing time, latitude and longitude (e.g., the USBL position of a Remotely Operated Vehicule (ROV))
   *Note: To run this code, 'time' must be formatted as HHMMSS (e.g., "16:53:47" should be represented as "165347").
 Manually edit this column before running the script.*

 # Functionality